 “We direct Security Health Plan members to talk with their providers about cessation medication,” Pero said, “but we can educate members on their pharmacy benefits for tobacco cessation medications and how to use them properly.”

-What to expect from a nicotine cessation program
+What to expect from a nicotine and smoking cessation program

 When you call the Wisconsin Tobacco Quit Line or contact Security Health Plan, you’ll speak with a health coach.
 They will help you develop a plan that’s right for you by asking several questions like how much do you smoke, vape or chew, what motivates you to quit and when do you want to quit.
 Together, you will develop a plan that will help you move closer to your goal.